About Folk Funk

 G. Hicks fuses traditional folk, blues, and ragtime idioms with modern funk sounds to create his own self-dubbed genre of music called Folk Funk.

-At the same time, he also worked in the college library and immersed himself in reading a vast collection of music biographies.
+In addition to playing music, he immersed himself in reading a vast collection of music biographies.
 He read biographies about ragtime era musicians from the 1890s and early 1900s like Scott Joplin, Jelly Roll Morton, and James P. Johnson.
 He was fascinated with the lives of blind, black blues guitar players from the 1920s and 1930s like Blind Blake, Blind Willie McTell, and Reverend Gary Davis.
 He relished in jug band music coming out of Memphis in the 1920s and 1930s like (Gus) Cannon's Jug Stompers and the Memphis Jug Band.
-He studied the stories of folk musicians from the 1930s and 1940s like Woody Guthrie, Leadbelly, and Sonny Terry.
-It was reading about the lives of all these icons that enriched his desire to play music.
+He idolized the stories of folk musicians from the 1930s and 1940s like Woody Guthrie, Leadbelly, and Sonny Terry.
+It was reading about the lives of all these musical icons that enriched his desire to play music.